1 Engineering Integration at Work

 The need for a harmonized global approach has been pushing the industry towards international standards based on the ISO system.
 Several API codes have already been transferred to ISO to become global ISO standards.

-Safety, health and environmental protection, in conjunction with best practices in quality management – collectively, SHEQ – is a discipline in its own right.
-Practitioners qualified to implement an integrated SHEQ management system comprising of safety and health (OHSAS 18001 or its local equivalent), environmental management (ISO 14001) and quality management (ISO 9001) are mandated and indispensable role players in petroleum projects and operational teams.
+Safety, health, and environmental protection, in conjunction with best practices in quality management – collectively, SHEQ – are disciplines that are in their own right.
+Practitioners qualified to implement an integrated SHEQ management system comprising safety and health (OHSAS 18001 or its local equivalent), environmental management (ISO 14001) and quality management (ISO 9001) are mandated and indispensable role players in petroleum projects and operational teams.

-Civil Engineering Works at Tank Farms Engineers are used to working with standards, so nothing new here: there are industry-specific design codes for fuel tanks, pipes and pumps, reinforced concrete structures, earthworks and treatment of contaminated effluent, and specialist are no strangers to these.
+Engineers are used to working with standards, so there is nothing new here: there are industry-specific design codes for fuel tanks, pipes and pumps, reinforced concrete structures, earthworks and treatment of contaminated effluent, and specialists are no strangers to these.
 For civil engineers, the challenge is to discover how the standards applicable to tank farms inform and shape their application of discipline-specific standards: the design of a drainage system is simple enough to do, but it has to comply with the requirement to separate contaminated- and stormwater run-off.
 It is often at the interface between a civil design and a mechanical system where detail is overlooked.

 5 Civil Engineering Works: Facilities and Services

 Except in the perfectly automated tank farm of the future, vehicles and people are integral parts of the facility.
-Fuel dispensers and loaders manoeuvre to loading and metering bays, service vehicles carry technicians between workshops and pump bays, personnel walk from point to point, contractors and visitors, arrive, park and leave.
-These movements require roads, parking areas and platforms of various types and sizes.
+Fuel dispensers and loaders manoeuvre to loading and metering bays, service vehicles carry technicians between workshops and pump bays, personnel walk from point to point, contractors and visitors arrive, park and leave.
+These movements require roads, parking areas, and various types and sizes of platforms.

 Civil engineering comes into its own in this domain – the site layout plan is a starting point, accompanied by a conceptual design to serve operating requirements.
 Basic designs will consider design vehicles (i.e. vehicle classes, their operating loads and speeds, and turning circles), pedestrian movements, tank farm operations, drainage and soil conditions.
 The geometric design will specify gradients, space and layouts to optimise earthworks, assist operating flows and ensure the safety of movement.
 The roadway and platform design will put down a layered structure capable of carrying vehicles over its design life (often 20 years and more) and channelling rainwater run-off.

-It is common for detail road designs to consider several options.
-Roadways and parking surfaces could be built of gravel, asphalt or concrete, and drainage could be along open (grated) channels or pipes.
-The engineer will evaluate the options by considering the appropriate standards, soil characteristics, available materials, constructability and economic parameters, as well as the impact on operations and maintenance when making a detail design recommendation to the client.
+It is common for detailed road designs to consider several options.
+Roadways and parking surfaces could be built of gravel, asphalt, or concrete, and drainage could be along open (grated) channels or pipes.
+When making a detailed design recommendation to the client, the engineer evaluates the options by considering the appropriate standards, soil characteristics, available materials, constructability and economic parameters, and the impact on operations and maintenance.

-Tank farm loading platforms have to be impermeable and resistant to damage by the product and fire, and containment must be provided in the case of spillage.
-Mostly, this leads to the decision to use Portland Cement Concrete – also because it presents a life-cycle cost advantage with regards to maintenance.
+Tank farm loading platforms must be impermeable and resistant to damage by the product and fire, and containment must be provided in the case of spillage.
+This mostly leads to the decision to use Portland cement concrete because it presents a life-cycle cost advantage with regard to maintenance.

 A critical input to the design work is a geotechnical survey, which will assess the geology of the site and the surrounding area, collect meteorological and hydrological data, assess seismic activity and perform in-situ and laboratory tests of soil characteristics.
-These surveys and tests have to be carried out by a geotechnical specialist who will produce a report with recommendations about drainage, the suitability of in-situ materials as foundations, and special soil treatments that may have to be applied.
+These surveys and tests must be carried out by a geotechnical specialist who will produce a report with recommendations about drainage, the suitability of in-situ materials as foundations, and special soil treatments that may have to be applied.
 Of specific concern to civil engineers is the presence of clay (which would be susceptible to heave and settlement), collapsible soils and corrosive materials.
-Soil mechanics, a discipline of civil engineering, is a well-established science and design codes make provision for handling the variety of conditions likely to be encountered during projects.
+Soil mechanics, a discipline of civil engineering, is a well-established science and design code that makes provisions for handling the variety of conditions likely to be encountered during projects.

 5.2 Buildings and structures

-Planners and architects will play the leading role in the design of administrative buildings and workshops, and they will do so with due attention to the relevant building codes, safety specifications, functional requirements and human needs.
-Working in a tank farm is a hazardous business, and the intention is to make these facilities comfortable, functionally effective, safe and, increasingly, green.
+Planners and architects will play the leading role in designing administrative buildings and workshops, paying due attention to the relevant building codes, safety specifications, functional requirements, and human needs.
+Working in a tank farm is a hazardous business, and the intention is to make these facilities comfortable, functionally effective, safe, and, increasingly, green.

-These designs should include the inputs of civil engineers and their colleagues from the oil and gas and C&I disciplines, who can incorporate into the planning the constructability of designs and requirements for safety and effective interfaces to operations.
-The designs and construction must achieve structural and functional integrity, for which the civil engineer will complete detail designs of columns, footings and foundations, reinforced concrete walls, floors and roofing structures.
+These designs should include the inputs of civil engineers and their colleagues from the oil and gas and C&I disciplines, who can incorporate the constructability of designs and requirements for safety and effective interfaces to operations into the planning.
+The designs and construction must achieve structural and functional integrity, for which the civil engineer will complete detailed designs of columns, footings and foundations, reinforced concrete walls, floors and roofing structures.

-Similar to the requirements for roads and platforms, the geotechnical characteristics of the site will feature prominently in the design of footings and foundations, and the design of structures to withstand lateral pressures, seismic activity and the design loads.
+Similar to the requirements for roads and platforms, the site’s geotechnical characteristics will be prominent in the design of footings, foundations, and structures that will withstand lateral pressures, seismic activity, and the design loads.

-The civil engineer’s responsibility does not end with designs, of course.
-During the procurement and construction phases of the project, she has a critical contribution to make in oversight, quality control and commissioning.
-In these matters, it is the engineer’s primary accountability to produce an outcome in keeping with standards, and protect the interests of the client and the users of the facilities.
+Of course, the civil engineer’s responsibility does not end with designs.
+During the procurement and construction phases of the project, she made a critical contribution to oversight, quality control, and commissioning.
+In these matters, the engineer’s primary accountability is to produce an outcome consistent with standards and protect the client’s and facility users’ interests.

 5.3 Drainage

 When it rains, water wants to run to the lowest point.
 During heavy downpours, this run-off can flood operations and become a safety hazard, in few places more acute than a tank farm with its containment structures.
-Civil engineers take account of hydrological information and the geotechnical survey to design drainage capacity for the water volumes generated by a storm size of selected recurrence probability, say a 1 in a 20-year flood.
-Drains have to have a gradient of specified minimum, say 0.6%, to prevent the drainage system from acting as a reservoir and must carry run-off away quickly and effectively.
+Civil engineers consider hydrological information and geotechnical surveys to design drainage capacity for the water volumes generated by a storm size of selected recurrence probability, such as a 1 in a 20-year flood.
+Drains must have a specified minimum gradient of 0.6% to prevent the drainage system from acting as a reservoir and carry run-off away quickly and effectively.

-Contaminated run-off is particularly important to design for, because of the requirement in industry codes to separate and contain such effluent.
-To prevent contamination of external stormwater drainage systems, effluent drainage should be capable of release to natural courses only when safe to so, namely when hydrocarbons have been sufficiently separated and removed to achieve water quality in keeping with local discharge standards.
+Contaminated runoff is particularly important to design because industry codes require the separation and containment of such effluent.
+To prevent contamination of external stormwater drainage systems, effluent drainage should be capable of being released to natural courses only when it is safe to do so, namely when hydrocarbons have been sufficiently separated and removed to achieve water quality in keeping with local discharge standards.

-Civil engineers design the structures, pipes and channels that will carry and contain spillage and contaminated run-off.
+Civil engineers design the structures, pipes and channels that carry and contain spillage and contaminated run-off.
 The containment structures typically include bunded areas (say around pump bays), separator vessels (in which contaminated effluent is treated mechanically, chemically or organically) and attenuation dams (to contain a sudden large volume of run-off and control its release).
-All of these structures require a civil engineer to design their capacity (again, industry codes prescribe the standards and parameters to be used) and functional operation.
+These structures require a civil engineer to design their capacity (again, industry codes prescribe the standards and parameters for use) and functional operation.
 Separator tanks could be built on-site as a reinforced concrete structure, but specialised vessels and technologies are also commercially available.
-No matter the type, containment and treatment vessels require earthworks and foundations which is uniquely civil engineering territory.
+No matter the type, containment and treatment vessels require earthworks and foundations, which are uniquely civil engineering territory.
 Again, geotechnical information is an important input to the design process.

 Spillage in tank farms has the potential to permeate and contaminate groundwater.
-Many tank farms include in their designs monitoring wells to enable continuous measurement, reporting and planning to mitigate the risk of pollution.
-The geotechnical survey is of great assistance here because it will identify the level of the groundwater table and how in-situ materials may assist or impede ingress of contaminants.
+Many tank farms include monitoring wells in their designs to enable continuous measurement, reporting, and planning to mitigate the risk of pollution.
+The geotechnical survey is of great assistance here because it will identify the level of the groundwater table and how in-situ materials may assist or impede the ingress of contaminants.

 5.4 Special structures and facilities

 Tanks in a tank farm, and any other functional system that may spill hydrocarbons (e.g. the loading bay), have to be placed in bunded containment areas, for which there are specific standards and design requirements.
 Bund walls and floors must, for example, be water-tight and able to withstand the rush of a large volume of fuel in the event of a tank rupture.
-For large vessels, this translates into reinforced concrete retaining walls and foundation structures.
+This translates into reinforced concrete retaining walls and foundation structures for large vessels.
 This translates into more civil engineering design and construction work.

-Around a tank farm, various functional systems such as filter bays, loading bays and pump stations are placed on foundations and bunded platforms that are impermeable and resistant to damage from product and fire, and of course able to accommodate the static and dynamic loads imposed on them.
-Their protection with firewalls and canopies to direct rainwater elsewhere require structural design work.
-Think civil engineering, again!
+Around a tank farm, various functional systems, such as filter bays, loading bays, and pump stations, are placed on foundations and bunded platforms that are impermeable and resistant to damage from products and fire.
+Of course, they can accommodate the static and dynamic loads imposed on them.
+Their protection with firewalls and canopies to direct rainwater elsewhere requires structural design work.
+Think civil engineering again!

-Appurtenant to these structures is the steel furniture of elevated walkways and stairs, inspection gantries, work platforms and the structures to support overhead cranes, pipes and equipment.
-The civil engineer with a love for steel has all the challenges ever to be desired!
+Appurtenant to these structures is the steel furniture of elevated walkways and stairs, inspection gantries, work platforms, and structures to support overhead cranes, pipes, and equipment.
+The civil engineer with a love for steel has all the challenges to be desired!

 6 Conclusion